justincosentino/spine/README.md

 * Yeomen generate for creating spine-based applications.

 test
 * Current base PhoneGap application.
 This will later be used to update our generator.

+config
+* Example configuration files for creating spine applications.